DevExpress-Examples/winforms-html-css-ui-dxhtmlmessenger/Docs/HowItWorksWithData.md

 }
 ```

 The second group of events are data-aware.
-The server sends them when it encounters changes on the server side:
+The server sends these events when it encounters changes on the server:

 ```cs
 public class StatusChanged : ContactEvent {